lknstanley/UnityMusicVisualizer/README.md

 4. Click `Play!`

 # How to use another music clip?
 In the current stage, you can not change the music clip in runtime.
-To change the music clip, please follow the steps that are listed below.
+To change the music clip, please follow the steps listed below.
 1. Import your music clip to `/Assets/Resources/Audio/`
 2. Goto `/Assets/Scenes` and double click `MainScene`
-3. Select `AudioPlayer,` which is under `MainCamera` in Hierarchy window
+3. Select `AudioPlayer,` which is under `MainCamera` in the Hierarchy window
 4. Drag the music clip to `Audio Clip` in Inspector window
 5. Click `Play` and enjoy it!

 # Bug or Issues?
 If you are facing something unexpected, please leave an issue [here](https://github.com/Aa22041100/Unity-Music-Visualizer/issues).
-I will try to respond asap.
+I will try to respond ASAP.

 # JuicyLab Description